 The insides of a Finetta 88 (left) and a Finetta I (right) - not much had changed at all with the film transport mechanism.
 Note the lack of sprocket wheels, resulting in uneven spacing of film frames.

 The Finetta 99 was visually similar to the Finetta 88 but it was a completely different camera.
-It came on the market at the same time as the 88 or perhaps even a little earlier.
+It came on the market at the same time as the 88 or probably even a little earlier, perhaps already in 1953.
 It had a spring motor wind, allowing to take up to 20 pictures in rapid succession without winding the camera, and a focal plane shutter with a fastest speed of 1/1000 s.
 The hot shoe, already present on the Finetta Super but not on the Finetta 88, reappeared.
 There were two versions of the Finetta 99: one had a slowest shutter speed of 1/25, the other (the 99L) had an extra speed knob with slow shutter speeds down to 1s.
 Both versions of the camera were sold in the USA under the name Ditto "99" (see below).

 A Finetta 99 with P. Saraber Finon macrolens.
 It had Finetta 99 engraved on the viewfinder top, other variants had it engraved at the front of the top housing and a Saraber Goslar on the viewfinder top (see example below).